 These are more secure in that the authentication request is sent directly to a device rather than a phone number, which can be easily compromised through simple attacks, such as SIM swapping.

-Biometrics: A Complete Solution to CCPA Compliance
+Biometrics: A Path to CCPA Compliance

 The first evolution of passwords resulted in insecure SMS-based 2FA.
 Since then, many governmental agencies such as NIST and the FBI have discouraged its use.
 The next evolutionary step was Secure 2FA, which makes it harder for hackers to intercept the 2FA signal while in transit.
 Despite its efficacy, secure 2FA is not bullet-proof.